cozy/DACC/README.md

 * `description`: {string} a human-readable description of the measure.
 * `aggregation_period`: {string} the period on which is computed the raw measure on the app side.
 It can be `day`, `week`, `month`.
 * `execution_frequency`: {string} the frequency on which the measure should be computed on the DACC.
 It can be `day`, `week`, `month`.
+* `aggregation_threshold`: {number} the minimal threshold contribution above which one can access an aggregated result.
+This threshold must be a trade-off between security (too low would put user privacy at risk) and usability (too high would make difficult to get results)
 * `access_app`: {boolean} whether or not the result shouold be accessible from the producing app.
 * `access_public`: {boolean} whether or not the result should be accessible by any requesting organization.